redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|performance-isolated-cpu-pool-rt-scheduling-policy
 Description|Ensures that a workload running in an application-isolated exclusive CPU pool selects a RT CPU scheduling policy Result Type|normative
-Suggested Remediation|Ensure that the workload running in an application-isolated exclusive CPU pool selects a RT CPU scheduling policy (such as SCHED_FIFO/SCHED_RR)
+Suggested Remediation|Ensure that the workload running in an application-isolated exclusive CPU pool selects a RT CPU scheduling policy (such as SCHED_FIFO/SCHED_RR) with High priority.
 Best Practice Reference|https://to-be-done
 Exception Process|There is no documented exception process for this.
 Tags|faredge,performance